University of Livingstonia

 The University of Livingstonia (UNILIA) is a university located in Livingstonia, Malawi.
 It was founded in 2003 and has grown to over 2,000 students located in three campuses.
 It offers undergraduate and graduate degrees.
 It is accredited by the National Council of Higher Education.

 The main campus is the Laws Campus in Livingstonia; a smaller campuses is the Ekwendeni Campusn in Mzimba District.

 History

 The vision for the university was created by Robert Laws.
 Laws was a Scottish missionary who headed the Livingstonia mission in the Nyasaland Protectorate (now Malawi) for more than 50 years.
-The mission played a crucial role in educating Africans during the colonial era.
-It emphasized skills with which the pupils could become self-sufficient in trade, agriculture or industry as opposed to working as subordinates to European settlers.